-This non-binding document contains all commercial and legal terms under which an Amazon FBA buyer is willing to acquire your business.
+The LOI is a non-binding document contains all commercial and legal terms under which an Amazon FBA buyer is willing to acquire your business.
 It will include important components of the deal such as the transaction structure, purchase price, exclusivity period, and transition period.
 It is considered one of the most critical documents and it needs to be detailed, on point, and structured.
 The buyer puts lots of time and effort into preparing these documents and the Amazon FBA seller is obliged to thoroughly read through them, check the details, and make sure everything is clear.

 Receiving LOIs is definitely something worth celebrating.
 However, it’s also important to keep in mind and understand the hidden incentives from a buyer’s perspective.
 LOIs also play a big part in the portfolio of the buyer because they are the indicators of the value of the buyer, and showcase their dedication to the process.

-There are myriad benefits to more signed LOIs – a higher score in the valuation process, a better picture for the investors, a larger portfolio, and a heightened sense of trust.
+For the Amazon business buyer, there are myriad benefits to more signed LOIs – a higher score in the valuation process, a better picture for the investors, a larger portfolio, and a heightened sense of trust.

 However, behind the LOI there is a long and detailed process, a lot of effort and time, and a lot of promises.